 Read our full DVDFab HD Decrypter review(opens in new tab)

 When you install the free version of WinX DVD Ripper, you'll notice that it's actually the Platinum Edition in trial mode.
-This lacks a few of the features found in the premium version (mainly speed-related and a couple of specific DRM cracks), but you'll still have a powerful DVD ripper on your hands that you can use indefinitely.
+This lacks a few of the features found in the premium version (mainly speed-related and a couple of specific DRM cracks), but you'll still have the best free DVD ripper on your hands that you can use indefinitely.

 Read our full WinX DVD Ripper Free Edition review